-- if the monthly benefit type shown in the policy schedule or membership certificate is indemnity, the Insured Person's highest average monthly earnings in any consecutive 12 month period in the 36 months immediately preceding the commencement of total disability, increased by the CPI each review date since that date; or - if the monthly Benefit Type shown in the policy schedule or membership certificate is endorsed agreed value or agreed value, the Insured Person's highest average monthly earnings in any consecutive 12 month period between the 2 years prior to the commencement date and when the waiting period commences, increased by the CPI each review date since that date.
+- if the monthly benefit type shown in the policy schedule or membership certificate is indemnity, the Insured Person's highest average monthly earnings in any consecutive 12 month period in the 36 months immediately preceding the commencement of total disability or partial disability, increased by the CPI each review date since that date; or - if the monthly benefit type shown in the policy schedule or membership certificate is endorsed agreed value or agreed value, the Insured Person's highest average monthly earnings in any consecutive 12 month period between the date 2 years prior to the commencement date and the date that the waiting period commences, increased by the CPI each review date since that date.

-For Policies with a 'to age 70' benefit period, and where the Insured Person becomes totally disabled after the review date following their 65th birthday:
+For Policies with a 'to age 70' benefit period, and where the Insured Person becomes totally disabled or partially disabled after the review date following their 65th birthday:

-the Insured Person's highest average monthly earnings in any consecutive 12 month period in the 36 months immediate preceding the commencement of total disability, increased by the CPI each review date since that date.
+the Insured Person's highest average monthly earnings in any consecutive 12 month period in the 36 months immediate preceding the commencement of total disability or partial disability, increased by the CPI each review date since that date.

 For the IP Continuation Option:

-the Insured Person's monthly earnings in the 12 month period immediately preceding the commencement of total disability.
+• the Insured Person's monthly earnings in the 12 month period immediately preceding the commencement of total disability or partial disability.